SoulsTogetherX/GodotPromise/addons/GodotPromise/README.md

 Examples of how to create custom logic are given via the **PromiseEx** object class (also included within this addon) and Documentation.

 The **PromiseEx** has methods that load resources, an `all` that sorts signals from first to finish to last, a reverse `any`, and more.
 Check it out.
 The sky is the limit.

+## Installation

+#### Asset Library or Asset Store (Recommended - Stable)

+- In Godot, open the [AssetLib](https://godotengine.org/asset-library/asset) or [AssetStore](https://store.godotengine.org/) tab.
+- Search for and select "GodotPromise".
+- Download then install the plugin (be sure to only select the `GodotPromise` directory).
+- Enable the plugin inside Project/Project Settings/Plugins.

+#### Github Releases (Recommended - Stable)

+- Download a release build.
+- Extract the zip file and move the `addons/GodotPromise` directory into the project `addon` folder location.
+- Enable the plugin inside Project/Project Settings/Plugins.

+#### Github Main (Latest - Unstable)

+- Download the latest main branch.
+- Extract the zip file and move the `addons/GodotPromise` directory into project's `addon` folder location.
+- Enable the plugin inside Project/Project Settings/Plugins.

+For more help, see [Godot's official documentation](https://docs.godotengine.org/en/stable/tutorials/plugins/editor/installing_plugins.html).

 ## Documentation